header_image

 Quality of Work Undergraduate students must maintain the minimum grade point average specified by the school, college, or academic program to remain in good academic standing.
 Students whose academic performance drops below these minimum thresholds will be placed on academic probation.

-Physical Education – Sample Four Year Plan
+Physical Education – Sample Four-Year Plan

 This sample four-year sample graduation plan is designed to guide your course selection throughout your academic career; it does not establish a contractual agreement.
 Use it along with your DARS report, the Guide, and the Course Search and Enroll app to create a four-year plan reflecting your placement scores, incoming credits, and individual interests.
 Consult with your academic advisor(s) to develop a personalized plan of study and refer to the Guide for a complete list of requirements.
 You will likely revise your plan several times during your academic career here, based on your activities and changing academic interests.